-Our afternoon reading club, “For Those Who Enjoy Reading” will meet on Thursday, October 5 at the library at 1 pm. to discuss “I Know Why the Caged Bird Sings” by Maya Angelou.
+Our afternoon reading club, “For Those Who Enjoy Reading” will meet on Thursday, August 1 at the library at 1 pm to discuss “The Midwife’s Sister by Christine Lee.

 NEW BOOKS AT THE LIBRARY: